Prevention of RSV bronchiolitis

 Infant active RSV immunisation

-This recommendation refers to the use of active RSV vaccines for infants and excludes passive vaccines (monoclonal antibodies).
+This recommendation refers to the use of active RSV vaccines for infants and excludes passive vaccines (e.g., monoclonal antibodies, as above).

 Do not routinely use universal infant RSV immunisation.
 (Evidence quality: low; recommendation strength: weak)